 Individual commitments begin with a single person or a single person representing a group, who chooses to take action to address a pressing global challenge.
 Although individual commitments might evolve into a larger group effort down the road, they are characterized by the initial enterprise of a single person.

 Group commitments begin with a group of young people who decide to take action.
 Group commitments may be an original group effort, or they can arise from an existing student group that crafts a unique CGI U commitment within their larger mission.
-Up to four students may apply to attend CGI U with a group commitment, but many more may be involved in its implementation.
+Up to three students may apply to attend CGI U with a group commitment, but many more may be involved in its implementation.

 1. Brainstorm different ideas for action: Some of the most effective and sustainable commitments start small.
 What are you passionate about?
 Will your commitment be an individual or group effort?
 How could your university get involved?
 Review our ideas for action if you need help getting started.

 2. Ask "why": Understand the root cause of the problem or challenge you are hoping to address.
 Ask yourself why something is the way that it is.
 Each time you come up with an answer, break it down further and ask yourself why the new answer exists.